xakutara/container-tools/README.md

 {{VARIABLE_NAME}}
 ```

-### log.sh
+### log
-Executes the given command and logs the output.
+[log.sh](bin/log.sh) executes the given command and logs the output.
-Adds a datetime prefix in front of each output line.
+A datetime prefix is added in front of each output line.

 #### Usage